ekxide/iceoryx2-book/source/fundamentals/shared-memory.md

 battle-tested **lock-free algorithms** originating from classic `iceoryx`, mitigating the risk of deadlock.

+In the vast majority of use-cases, lock-free algorithms are sufficient.
-For safety-critical contexts, **wait-free alternatives** can be easily substituted in to facilitate deterministic execution.
+However, for applications with extreme safety constraints, **wait-free alternatives** can be easily substituted in.
+These variants are not available open-source.

 ## Zero-copy